GluuFederation/docs-ce-prod/3.1.0/source/admin-guide/uma.md

 UMA 2 does not standardize a policy expression language, enabling flexibility in policy expression and evaluation through XACML, other declarative policy languages, or procedural code as warranted by conditions.

 ### Authentication-Agnostic
 UMA 2 inherits authentication agnosticism from OAuth.
-It concentrates on authorization, not on authentication.
+It concentrates on authorization, not authentication.
-It has been profiled to work with OpenID Connect to gather identity claims from whoever is attempting access, and enables true claims-based authorization (with simple group- or role-based policies a natural subset).
+It has been profiled to work with OpenID Connect to gather identity claims from whoever is attempting access, and enables true claims-based authorization (with simple group-based or role-based policies a natural subset).

 ## Resource Registration
 The resources protected by UMA 2 must be registered in oxTrust.
 The following propterties describe a resource: